2. Personalized products will become more in-depth

 In today’s market, it’s no secret that giving a more personalised buying experience yields better results.
 According to a recent survey by Deloitte, 1 in 5 consumers who expressed an interest in personalised products or services are willing to pay a 20% premium.

 Now in 2022, mass personalization is taking over.
 Customer expectations will have skyrocketed and now they are dictating what they want and where.
-Demanding to be targeted as individuals rather than as a mass audience.
+Demanding individual personalisation rather than as a mass audience.
 Indicating that businesses should embrace differentiation, investing in compelling customised experiences.
 For instance, how do you interact with your audience?
 What channels do they use?
 How often do they use these channels?
 What time of the day is best to communicate with them?
 How can you personalise physical products to each individual?

 3. Chatbot Integration